qihongl/learn-hippo/README.md

 [URL]()

 You can run Simulation 1, 2, 4, and 5 and see the results 10 minutes.
 Once you are in the Code Ocean capsule, simply click **reproducible run**.
 To specify which simulation you would like to run, go to `code/src/demo.py`, on line 31, change `simulation_id` to 1, 2, 4, or 5, and then click **reproducible run** again.
-Once you are done, click the figures listed in the timeline (right hand side, under reproducible run).
+Once you are done, you can check the figures listed in the timeline (right hand side, under reproducible run).

 ## Dependencies